-With the exception of calendar year 2008, open enrollment will be offered during the month of November of each year PEP is offered.
+With the exception of calendar year 2013, open enrollment will be offered during the month of November of each year the Productivity Enhancement Program is offered.
 The exact dates of open enrollment will be established by the Department of Civil Service.
 Employees will be required to submit a separate enrollment for each calendar year in which they wish to participate.
-For the 2008 Productivity Enhancement Program open enrollment will begin no less than 30 days prior to May 1, 2008.
+For the 2013 Productivity Enhancement Program open enrollment will begin no less than 30 days prior to July 1, 2013.